quanteda/quanteda/docs/articles/pkgdown/benchmarks_xptr.md

 ## Overview and benchmarking approach

-**quanteda** version 4.0 can process textual data significantly faster than its earlier versions thanks to the `tokens_xptr object` and a new glob pattern matching mechanism.
+**quanteda** version 4.0 can process textual data significantly faster than its earlier versions thanks to the `tokens_xptr` object and a new glob pattern matching mechanism.
 More information on the features and advantages of the new xptr object are available in a [separate vignette](https://quanteda.io/articles/pkgdown/articles/pkgdown/tokens_xptr.md).

-How we performed the comparison: We created the **quanteda3** package from **quanteda** version 3.3 and compared it with version 4.0 on a Windows desktop with Intel Core i7 processor (20 cores).
+How we performed the comparison: we compare the `tokens` and `tokens_xptr` on a Windows laptop with AMD Ryzen 7 PRO processor (8 cores).
 We used sentences from 10,000 English-language news articles in this benchmarking.

 We repeated the same operation using different versions of the same functions to get the distribution of execution time.
 The result shows